Kongegården: Changing owners, 1796–1960s

 In 1796, Kongegården was acquired by Poul Berg.
 His marriage to a wealthy widow had made him the wealthiest merchant in Korsør.
 He kept the estate until 1812.

 In 1839, Jørgen Kruuse bought the building.
-He had founded started his career as a privateer during the Gunboard War.
+He had started his career as a privateer during the Gunboard War.
 He had later made a fortune as a merchant, ship-owner, shipbuilder and brickyard owner.
-He owner a number of other properties in the town.
+He owned a number of other properties in the town.

-A later owner was Peder Thorvald Pedersen (1854-1933).
-He inherited the property 1877.
-In 1801–02, he commissioned Aage Langeland-Mathiesen (a descendent of Rasmus Langeland) with restoring the neglected building complex.
+A later owner was Peder Thorvald Pedersen (1854–1933).
+He inherited the property in 1877.
+In 1801–02, he commissioned Aage Langeland-Mathiesen (a descendant of Rasmus Langeland) with restoring the neglected building complex.

 Public ownership, 1960s–present

 In the late 1980s, Kongegården was acquired by Korsør Municipality and Foreningen Kongegården and converted into the self-owning foundation Kongegårdsfonden.
 Since 1993, it has been operated as a local cultural centre.